 Free Postpartum Workout Plan Using Only Body Weight:

 Congrats, you’ve just given birth to a beautiful new baby!
-After you’ve settled in, gotten some sleep, given your body time to heal and adjusted to your new life, you may start feeling that itch to get active and get back to your old self.
+After you’ve settled in, get some sleep, given your body time to heal and adjust to your new life, you may start feeling that itch to get active and get back to your old self.

 I know this was true for me after I had my little ones.
 I practically did a celebratory dance when my OB gave me the clearance for exercise at my 6-week checkup!